aoiya2023/cs124-lab1/design/design.md

      they are putting it in a todo list, it is more likely that they are already motivated to do the tasks.)
 ## Good Design
-   - We think the design for adding tasks is clean and simple.
+   - We think our design for adding tasks is clean and simple.
+For some existing todo apps, users need to scroll down to the bottom of list to add a task.
+Instead of following that convention, we decided to create a text box at the top where users can add tasks.
+This way, steps for adding a task is always consistent for users (no need to scroll different length depending on how long the existing list is): just type in the text box and hit add (new task automatically placed ath the end of list).